funwithbots/go-bricklink-api/README.md

    - Inventories
    - Inventory Items

-The API packages share an HTTP client which is an implementation to allow mocking.
+The API packages share an implementation of the HTTP client to allow mocking.

 Each API Resource is available as a separate package with one or more structs and methods to access the API.
 Each Resource Representation in the API has its own struct.
 API methods are members of the package.